Where to stop on a road trip from Christchurch to Queenstown

 Next stop is Tekapo village itself.

 It doesn’t take long to see Tekapo’s highlights.
-Stroll around the lakefront, see the church, then head up to the Astro Cafe at the Mt John Observatory for the best views of the lake and surrounding area.
+Stroll around the lakefront, see the church, then head up to the Mt John Observatory for the best views of the lake and surrounding area.
+You have to pay to take the road up, or you can hike up for free.

-You can also visit the observatory at night for a tour of the pristine night sky — Tekapo is part of the Aoraki Mackenzie International Dark Sky Reserve.
+At night you can also join a tour of the pristine night sky — Tekapo is part of the Aoraki Mackenzie International Dark Sky Reserve.

 Lake Pukaki is an epic place to camp.
 You get to enjoy the stunning beauty of the lake and surroundings that are a bit more low key than Tekapo.